YourVedas/yourvedas.com/docs/library/bhagavad-gita/the-bhagavad-gita/index.md

 The non-dualists, who adore Me as abiding in all beings, abide in Me irrespective of their mode of living.
 (6.31)

-One is considered the best yogi who regards every being like oneself, and who can feel the pain and pleasures of others as oneâ€™s own, O Arjuna.
+One is considered the best yogi who regards every being like oneself, and who can feel the pain and pleasures of others as one's own, O Arjuna.
 (6.32)

 **TWO METHODS TO SUBDUE THE RESTLESS MIND**